-But wait, before you start dreaming about becoming the next Shakespeare with a fancy quill in hand.
-Remember that practice makes man perfect.
 So, you can’t expect to become a calligraphy prodigy overnight because it takes time and dedication to master this craft.
-So grab your inkwell or pen, roll up your sleeves, and let’s embark on this epic journey together.
+So grab your inkwell or pen, roll up your sleeves, and embark on this epic journey together.

-By the end of it all, you will be able to impress friends with beautifully written invitations and cards.
-Even create stunning pieces of artwork that will make the master himself jealous (okay, maybe not jealous, but impressed).
+By the end of it all, you can impress friends with beautifully written invitations and cards.
+Even create stunning artwork that will make the master himself jealous (okay, maybe not jealous, but impressed).

 2. Calligraphy Types

 There is a type for everyone, so you can’t just leave empty-handed.
 This is true whether you like fancy flourishes or prefer your calligraphy with a side of chicken scratch adventure.
-So, guys, grab your pens as soon as you get the chance and let your emotions get better.
+So, guys, grab your pens as soon as you can and let your emotions get better.

-Just be familiar with the idea that you might encounter some major handwriting hate along the way.
+Just be familiar with the idea that you might encounter significant handwriting hate.

 2.1 Traditional Calligraphy

-So these require a high level of skill and practice to master is the only way to achieve its essence.
-Also, don’t forget it is commonly used in formal invitations, certificates, and other formal or ceremonial documents, which means that there is a way to use the utmost potential of its beauty.
-And don’t worry about cursive writing because it is not a requirement for learning calligraphy.
+So, these require a high level of skill and practice to master, which is the only way to achieve its essence.
+Also, don’t forget it is commonly used in formal invitations, certificates, and other formal or ceremonial documents, which means there is a way to use the utmost potential of its beauty.
+And don’t worry about cursive writing because it is not required for learning calligraphy.

-Hence, traditional calligraphy can be created using specially designed calligraphy pens or brushes, as well as ink and paper just for this moment in calligraphy, so let’s jump into this ocean.
+Hence, traditional calligraphy can be created using specially designed calligraphy pens or brushes and ink and paper just for this moment in calligraphy, so let’s jump into this ocean.
 Shall we?

 3. So Here Are The Most Famous Types Of Calligraphy